 Take too much →

-Your body can't excrete excess iron — supplementing when you're not low builds up and damages the liver, heart and pancreas over time.
+Your body can't excrete excess iron — supplementing when you're not low builds up and damages the liver, heart and pancreas over time, and is linked to meaningfully higher diabetes risk even in otherwise healthy people.
 Don't exceed 45 mg/day without a diagnosis.

 Who should be careful